jmd-dk/concept/doc/troubleshooting.rst

 .. code-block:: bash

-   (source concept && make clean)  # cleanup
-   ./concept --no-lto --local
+   ./concept --rebuild --no-lto --local

 .. note::

    If this solves the problem, it may simply be because compilation without LTO requires significantly less memory.
-You are encouraged to check if you simply have :ref:`insufficient memory <insufficient_memory>` for a full build.
+You are encouraged to check if you simply have :ref:`insufficient memory <insufficient_memory>` for a fully optimized build.

 If disabling link time optimizations makes the code compile, you may consider this a working solution, as the performance improvements obtained through